rich-murphey/wasm-hostcall-example/README.md

 * structs that have the Serialize trait -- can be serialized.
 We serialized it and pass the offset and length of the serialized copy instead.
 Members can be String, Vec and other dynamic sized types.

+There are tradeoffs.
+* serializtion verifies the struct's field types
+* directly passing 'Copy' structs does not, but is faster.
+* in both examples here, the size of the sruct is verified.

 ## Prerequisites